oveshdevwala/blog_app_task/README.md

 - **`features/blog`**: Handles all blog-related functionality.
 - **`core/theme`**: Contains the app's theme settings.

----

-## 📑 Assumptions
-1. Blogs have unique IDs stored as integers in Firestore.
-2. Firestore rules allow read access for this demo.
-3. The app is designed for mobile devices.

----

-## 💡 Additional Features
-- Copyable deep links in blog details.
-- Snackbar for URL copy confirmation.
-- Error handling for invalid or missing blog data.

----

-## 📋 Testing the App
-- **Deep Link Scenarios**:
-  - Valid links navigate to the correct blog.
-  - Invalid links show error feedback.
-  - Generic blog URL opens the main blog list.

-- **Firestore Data Validation**:
-  - Ensure Firestore data matches the schema defined above.

----

 ## 🏗️ State Management
 This project uses **Bloc** for state management: